Rome2Rio

 What companies run services between Ireland and Wolverhampton, England?

 There is no direct connection from Ireland to Wolverhampton.
-However, you can take the vehicle to Red Cow, walk to Red Cow Luas, take the line 726 bus to Dublin Airport Zone 16, walk to Dublin Airport (DUB) airport, fly to Liverpool (LPL), walk to Liverpool John Lennon Airport, take the bus to Liverpool South Parkway, walk to Liverpool South Parkway, then take the train to Wolverhampton.
-Alternatively, you can take a vehicle from Spencer Dock to Wolverhampton via The Point, Dublin Ferryport B+I, Holyhead, Holyhead, and Stafford in around 8h 39m.
+However, you can take the vehicle to Red Cow, walk to Red Cow Luas, take the line 726 bus to Airport Zone 16, walk to Dublin Airport (DUB) airport, fly to Liverpool (LPL), walk to Liverpool John Lennon Airport, take the bus to Liverpool South Parkway, walk to Liverpool South Parkway, then take the train to Wolverhampton.
+Alternatively, you can take a vehicle from Dublin to Wolverhampton via Dublin Terminal 1, Isle of Man Douglas, and Liverpool in around 8h 39m.

 Airlines